Calsign/APDE/README.md

 I have tested the editor on an Asus Nexus 7, a Samsung Galaxy S5, an HTC One M8, and a Samsung Galaxy S4, all running Android 4.4, as well as several emulators running earlier versions, including 4.2.2, 3.2, and 2.3.3.

 The editor requires the following permissions:
  - *Modify and delete the contents of your USB storage* - needed to store sketches in the external storage.
-Consequently, your device needs an external storage (most devices should have one...).
+Note: If you don't have an external storage, you can use the internal storage instead (in Settings).
  - *Control vibration* - vibration is used for haptic feedback in rare instances within the app.
 If you wish to disable it, you can do so from the Settings menu (devices without a vibrator do not have to worry about this).
  - *Test access to protected storage* - this also has to do with writing to the external storage.
 This permission isn't actually necessary yet, but it will be needed in future versions of Android.